 Since my GCSEs I have been fascinated by anatomy and physiology, so sports therapy is a great opportunity for me to combine biological science with sport.
 The reason I became even more interested in this profession, was because I completed a week’s work experience at Marjon University Sports Therapy and Rehabilitation Clinic in February 2017.
 This gave me real insight and understanding into how to avoid sport injuries and the rehabilitation of clients to help them to reach optimum performance, regardless of age and ability.

-Once I have completed my degree, I would be interested in working in a clinical setting, so I can continue to increase both self-confidence and experience.
+Once I have completed my degree, I would be interested in working in a clinical/hospital setting, so I can continue to increase both self-confidence and experience.
 At some point in the future, I may complete a masters degree as it could boost my career progress.
 An opportunity to work in professional sport is something I want to strive for.
 Whether it is for a team or an individual, travelling the world and rehabilitating athletes is one of my long term goals.
 After I have experienced this, I would hope it would have developed my contacts so I can build a reputation and increase my profile.
 My main end goal is to set up my own Sports Therapy/Rehabilitation clinic, giving qualified graduates the experience, skills and knowledge that is required to succeed.

 What am I good at?